-- Robin Andreasen is an Associate Professor of Linguistics and Cognitive Science at the University of Delaware (UD).
-She earned her PhD in philosophy and specializes in philosophy of science, philosophy of social science, and in science and policy.
-She is a co-PI UD’s ADVANCE-IT grant.
-A race and gender scholar, Dr. Andreasen is research director for UD ADVANCE.
-Her current focus is on diversity in the academic workforce.
-She is also well known for her numerous publications on ethnicity and human evolution as well as the concept of race in medicine.
+Robin Andreasen is a Professor of Linguistics and Cognitive Science and of Philosophy at the University of Delaware (UD).
+She earned her PhD in philosophy and specializes in philosophy of science (biological and social).
+She is a co-PI on UD’s ADVANCE Institutional Transformation grant.
+Her current research focus is on diversity in the academic workforce.
+She is also well known for her work in the philosophy of race and gender.
 She is on the editorial board of journal Critical Philosophy of Race and was the editor for a special edition of the journal The Monist.
-Dr. Andreasen was an active participant in University of Delaware’s ADVANCE PAID grant and continues to devote her time to projects that aim to improve the advancement women faculty at UD.
+Dr. Andreasen was an active participant in University of Delaware’s ADVANCE PAID grant and continues to devote her time to projects that aim to improve the advancement women and under-represented faculty at UD.

-- Heather Doty is an Assistant Professor of Mechanical Engineering.
+Heather Doty is an associate professor of mechanical engineering.
 She earned her Ph.D. in physics at the University of California Santa Barbara, where she studied the electronic properties of semiconductor heterostructures at low temperatures and high magnetic fields.
 She worked as a patent examiner specializing in semiconductor devices before coming to UD.
 As co-PI and UD ADVANCE Faculty Associate to the Provost, Dr. Doty is primarily responsible for overseeing ADVANCE activities that directly impact faculty (e.g., faculty workshops and panels).
 Dr. Doty advises UD’s Women in Engineering Graduate Student Steering Committee and is a member of the College of Engineering’s Diversity Committee and the College of Earth, Ocean, and Environment’s Diversity Committee.
 She is the 2017 recipient of UD’s Trabant Award for Women’s Equity.
 Dr. Doty conducts research on diversifying the academic STEM workforce and teaches classes that apply physics concepts (thermodynamics and classical mechanics) to engineering applications.